Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 -

-Numbeo — Property Prices Index by City (2025): city snapshot table used for the ranking (“Price to Income Ratio”).
+Numbeo — Property Prices Index by City (2025): this is the source used for the Top 100 city ranking values shown on the page.

 https://www.numbeo.com/property-investment/rankings.jsp?title=2025 -